dantuffery/search-terms-dashlet/README.md

 ## Install

-Once you have pulled the code from git, navigate to the project’s root folder ‘ix-search-terms-dashlet’ via the command line.
+Once you have pulled the code from git, navigate to the project’s root folder ‘search-terms-dashlet’ via the command line.
 There are two sub-folders within the root folder: ‘alfresco’ and ‘share’.
 To build the ‘alfresco’ and ‘share’ amps run the following maven command:

 <pre><code>mvn clean package</code></pre>